Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-Algorithm~\ref{alg:streett} terminates if a good component is identified or $\liste{}$ is empty.
-Lemma~\ref{lemma:allcandidates} shows that before every iteration of the outer while-loop \emph{every} good component is contained in one of the subgraphs $G[S]$ in $\liste{}$.
-That is, if a good component exists in $G$, the algorithm will not terminate until a good component is identified.
-Whenever the algorithm does not terminate in an iteration of the outer while-loop, either (a) a trivial \scc{} is removed from $\liste{}$~(Line~\ref{l:le2}) or (b) one of the subgraphs from $\liste{}$ is split into two smaller subgraphs~(Line~\ref{l:addRest}).
-Each case can happen at most $n$ times.
-This implies that the algorithm terminates after a finite number of steps if no good component exists.
-Next we show that if there exists a good component in $G$, then the algorithm will output a good component.
-Let~$Y$ be a {\em maximal} good component in~$G$ and let~$S_Y$ be the vertex set maintained in $\liste{}$ that currently contains the vertices in~$Y$.
-By the arguments above after a finite number of steps either (1) another good component is detected or (2) $\ds(S_Y)$ is pulled from $\liste{}$.
-By Lemma~\ref{lemma:allcandidates} $Y$ is never split by the algorithm thus after Case~(2) happened at most $n$ times, one of the following two cases occurs: either (2a) $\ds(S_Y)$ is pulled from $\liste{}$ with $G[S_Y] \supset Y$ and after the removal of bad vertices from $S_Y$, $G[S_Y]$ without the bad vertices is equal to $Y$ or (2b) $G[S_Y] = Y$ is pulled from $\liste{}$.
+Next we show that if there exists a good component in $G$, then the algorithm outputs a good component.
+Let~$Y$ be a {\em maximal} good component in~$G$ and let~$S_Y$ be the vertex set maintained in $\liste$ that currently contains the vertices in~$Y$.
+By the arguments above after a finite number of steps either (1) another good component is detected or (2) $\ds(S_Y)$ is pulled from $\liste$.
+In Case~(1) we are done, the argument for Case~(2) is as follows.
+By Lemma~\ref{lemma:allcandidates} the component~$Y$ is never split by the algorithm thus after Case~(2) happened at most $n$ times, one of the following two cases occurs: either (a) $\ds(S_Y)$ is pulled from~$\liste$ with $G[S_Y] \supset Y$ and after the removal of bad vertices from $S_Y$, $G[S_Y]$ without the bad vertices is equal to $Y$ or (b) $G[S_Y] = Y$ is pulled from $\liste$.
 In both cases the good component $Y$ is output and the algorithm terminates: Since $Y$ is non-trivial, the condition in Line~\ref{l:le2} is satisfied.
-The algorithm searches for a top or bottom \scc{} in~$Y$.
-Since~$Y$ is strongly connected, the only top or bottom \scc{} in~$Y$ is~$Y$ itself.
+The algorithm searches for a top or bottom SCC in~$Y$.
+Since~$Y$ is strongly connected, the only top or bottom SCC in~$Y$ is~$Y$ itself.
 Hence the algorithm outputs~$Y$ in Line~\ref{l:stillconnected}. \end{proof}